-With the exception of the Consult rotation, residents spend 3-4 days per week in the Operating Room.
+With the exception of the Consults rotation, residents spend 3-4 days per week in the Operating Room.
 The focus for surgery during this year is on basic pediatric urology procedures, simple adult outpatient procedures, and, on occasion, assisting on more complex surgeries.
 Each surgical experience is completely supervised by an attending faculty.
 The attention is on learning proper surgical skills, instrument identification and handling, and the proper steps to simple surgical procedures.
 By the completion of the PG2 year, residents are expected to be able to perform all steps of simple surgical procedures with minimal guidance, but always under careful supervision.

-Residents take home call every 5th or 6th night during this year and they receive back-up call by the Senior Residents of the UW and VA rotations, as well as by an attending faculty.
+The Night Float resident covers Sunday-Friday nights for eight weeks.
+The VA, AFCH, White Junior and intern cover the weekends, and they receive back-up call by the Senior Residents of the UW and VA rotations, as well as by an attending faculty.
 Clinic assignments are chosen to allow the best possible follow-up care for patients upon whom they are most likely to operate.

-Residents spend two months on the benign urology service (UWHC White), two months on the Consult rotation, and four months on the urologic oncology service (UWHC Red).
+Residents spend two months on the benign urology service (UWHC White), two months on the Night Float/Consults rotation, and four months on the urologic oncology service (UWHC Red).
 Residents participate in clinics focused on benign adult urology, urologic oncology, and clinics in female urology/urodynamics.
-Residents will spend a minimum of 2 half-days per week in clinic.
+Residents will spend a minimum of two half-days per week in clinic.
 Residents are expected to demonstrate clinical skills beyond problem identification and be able to demonstrate a thorough discussion of treatment options, benefits, risks and side effects of each approach, and support for their answers from appropriate medical literature.
 They are expected to have more advanced skills in communicating a discussion of disease and treatment to patients and their families.